nruhe/api-mimic/README.md

 Will this work on both HTTPS and HTTP protocols?
 >No, since the utility relies on service-workers, only requests over HTTPS will be captured.

+Why are there no unit tests?!
+>I swear!
+That will be my first goal as soon as I'm finished with the working PoC!

 ## License